R-CoderDotCom/ggcats/README.md

 ## What is the memeverse?

 A collection of funny packages which can be interesting to create plots to show on a first lesson to new R students in order to motivate them learning the language.
-The other package of the (small) memeverse is [ggbernie](https://github.com/R-CoderDotCom/ggbernie).
+The other package of the (small) memeverse are [ggdogs](https://github.com/R-CoderDotCom/ggdogs) and [ggbernie](https://github.com/R-CoderDotCom/ggbernie).
 Statistics and programming can be fun!

 ## Installation
 ```r